puppetlabs/puppetlabs-app_modeling/README.md

 #### `database`

+* datbase - the name of the database
 * host - the host the database is available at (default: '127.0.0.1')
 * port - the port the databse is available at (defualt: '5432')
 * user - the user to connect to the database as